 Elen (Celtic) – Known as Elen of the ways she appears in the the Mabinogion.
 Here she magically built highways for her soldiers to protect the country against invaders.

-Eos (Greek) - A sunny natured Goddess whose name means dawn.
+Eos (Greek) - A sunny natured Goddess whose name means "dawn."
+She is also known for her numerous relationships with mortals.

 Epona (Celtic) - Protector of horses, donkeys, and mules.
 She was also an ancient fertility Goddess.
 Epona's Goddess name comes from the Gaullist word “epos” meaning "great mare."